awsdocs/amazon-rds-user-guide/doc_source/CHAP_MySQL.md

 After installing and enabling the `password_validate` plugin, reset existing passwords to comply with your new validation policies\.

 Amazon RDS doesn't validate passwords\.
 The MySQL DB instance performs password validation\.
-If you set a user password with the AWS Management Console, the `modify-db-instance` AWS CLI command, or the `ModifyDBInstance` RDS API action, the change can succeed even if the new password doesn't satisfy your password policies\.
+If you set a user password with the AWS Management Console, the `modify-db-instance` AWS CLI command, or the `ModifyDBInstance` RDS API operation, the change can succeed even if the new password doesn't satisfy your password policies\.
 However, a new password is set in the MySQL DB instance only if it satisfies the password policies\.
 In this case, Amazon RDS records the following event\.

 ```
 "RDS-EVENT-0067" - An attempt to reset the master password for the DB instance has failed.